xanzhu/Xanzhu.com/content/en/blog/2FA-Protect-Against-Phishing-Scams.md

 This method of authentication is more secure as it is a physical device that you have on hand, making it nearly impossible for attackers to compromise your accounts.
 Security keys eliminate the need for additional codes to authenticate, as once the key is verified on your account, no further authentication is required.

 MFA is ideal for enterprise usage, as it integrates with WebAuth/FIDO and Smart Card/PIV authentication, protecting against common phishing attempts.
 Security keys will continue to be widely adopted by platforms and services as this technology evolves.
-You can learn more about security keys and their features by visiting [Yubico.com](https://www.yubico.com/){:target="\_blank"}
+You can learn more about security keys and their features by visiting <PageLink title="Yubico.com" url="https://www.yubico.com/"></PageLink>

 ## Summary